 Remove Your PMI - Private Mortgage Insurance

 When purchasing a home, a 20% down payment is typically the standard.
-PMI protects the lender if a borrower doesn't pay on the loan and the market price of the house is less than the balance of the loan.
+PMI (Private Mortgage Insurance) protects the lender if a borrower doesn't pay on the loan and the market price of the house is less than the balance of the loan.

 Since the $40-$50 a month per $100,000 borrowed is compiled into the mortgage payment and often isn't even tax deductible, PMI can be costly to a borrower.

-The law stipulates that, at the request of the homeowner, the PMI must be dropped when the principal amount equals only 80 percent.
+However, by law a homeowner can request PMI be removed when the principle amount is 80% and the PMI must be dropped.
 So, savvy home owners can get off the hook sooner than expected.

-It can take several years to arrive at the point where the principal is only 80% of the original loan amount, so it's important to know how your Arizona home has appreciated in value.
-After all, all of the appreciation you've acquired over time counts towards dismissing PMI.
+It can take several years to arrive at the point where the principal is only 80% of the original loan amount, but even $50 extra/month can mean a large drop in your loan balance over time.

 The toughest thing for many consumers to figure out is just when their home's equity goes over the 20% point.